 and emotional development, taking into consideration any special needs

-3. The feasibility of preserving the relationship between the
+of the child. - The feasibility of preserving the relationship between the

 non-relocating party and the child through suitable custody